 Cake lovers will certainly have difficulty finishing their dinner.
 The menu includes a variety of cakes, including lava cake, carrot cake, and cheesecake.

-Rounding out the menu are crème brûlée, apple pie, bread pudding, a fruit plate, and a daily selection of ice cream and sherbet.
+Crème brûlée, apple pie, bread pudding, a fruit plate, and a daily selection of ice cream and sherbet are rounding out the menu.

 Final Thoughts

-Despite the new setup, there would still be plenty of food to choose from.
+Despite the new setup, plenty of food is still available.

 Be sure to check out my other Norwegian Prima articles: